cjairm/go/introduction/036_func_variadic_params/readme.md

 # Instructions

-● create a func with the identifier foo that
+* Create a func with the identifier foo that
-  ○ takes in a variadic parameter of type int
+  * Takes in a variadic parameter of type int
-  ○ pass in a value of type []int into your func (unfurl the []int) ○ returns the sum of all values of type int passed in ● create a func with the identifier bar that
+  * Pass in a value of type []int into your func (unfurl the []int)
+  * Returns the sum of all values of type int passed in
+* Create a func with the identifier bar that
-  ○ takes in a parameter of type []int
+  * Takes in a parameter of type []int
-  ○ returns the sum of all values of type int passed in
+  * Returns the sum of all values of type int passed in

 # How to use it